-However, while the Priority of Payments requires certain payments to be made to the Reserves Accounts over a period of time in order to enable the Issuer to build up sufficient reserves up to the Class A Reserves Accounts Cap for the redemption of all of the Class A-1 Bonds on the Class A-1 Scheduled Call Date and all of the Class A-2 Bonds on the Class B Reserves Accounts Cap for the redemption of all of the Class B Bonds on the Class B Scheduled Call Date, there is no assurance that there would be sufficient funds in the Reserves Accounts to enable the full redemption of all of the Class A-1 Bonds on the Class A-1 Scheduled Call Date, all of the Class A-2 Bonds on the Class A-2 Scheduled Call Date or, all of the Class B Bonds on the Class B Scheduled Call Date, as the case may be.
+However, while the Priority of Payments requires certain payments to be made to the Reserves Accounts over a period of time in order to enable the Issuer to build up sufficient reserves up to the Class A Reserves Accounts Cap for the redemption of all of the Class A-1 Bonds on the Class A-1 Scheduled Call Date and all of the Class A-2 Bonds on the Class A-2 Scheduled Call Date, and up to the Class B Reserves Accounts Cap for the redemption of all of the Class B Bonds on the Class B Scheduled Call Date, there is no assurance that there would be sufficient funds in the Reserves Accounts to enable the full redemption of all of the Class A-1 Bonds on the Class B Bonds on the Class B Bonds on the Class A-2 Bonds on the Class A-2 Bonds on the Class A-3 Scheduled Call Date, all of the Class A-2 Bonds on the Class A-2 Scheduled Call Date or, all of the Class B Bonds on the Class B Scheduled Call Date, as the case may be.
 In the case of the Class A-2 Bonds (in the event that the Class A-2 Redemption Option has lapsed and expired upon the occurrence of the Class A-1 Full Redemption Trigger Event), the timing of their redemption and the amount of such redemption on any Distribution Date depends on whether there will be payments under Clauses 7, 8 and/or 10 of the Priority of Payments.
 Where some (but not all) of the Bonds of any Class are redeemed, the remaining Bonds of that Class may be subject to reduced liquidity.